suffolklibraries/lgc/content/collections/events/friends-around-the-table-nature-walk-and-craft.md

     content:
       -
         type: text
-        text: 'Friends Around the Table will be held virtually every Monday morning for the start of 2022.
-All you need is a computer, tablet or mobile which you can take virtual calls on.
-Call details will be sent once you have booked on the sessions using the information below. '
+        text: 'Friends Around the Table Nature Walk And Craft will be held at Woodbridge Community Centre,IP12 4AU.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'There is parking at the front and rear of the building with disabled parking spaces for those that require them.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The closest bus stop is Deben pool which is a one to two minuet walk from the venue.'
   -
     type: heading
     attrs: